godswearhats/jquery-ui-rotatable/README.md

 * snap: snaps to `step` in degrees (default: false)
 * start, stop, rotate: callbacks when those events occur
 * wheelRotate: enable/disable mouse wheel to rotate element (default: true)
+* transforms: an object with css transforms you would like to apply to the rotatable element (except "rotate").
+They will be applied on each rotation (default: NULL)

 The start, rotate and stop callbacks provide the following in the ui argument of the callback: